-With the natural enclosures, you should really use an aquarium over a plastic tub because more than likely you will be adding live plants, and your plants will need some fluorescent lighting.
+Glass or plastic: With the natural enclosures, you should really use a glass aquarium rather than a plastic tub because, more than likely, you will be adding live plants, and your plants will need some fluorescent lighting.
 Plus it will just be easier.

 - Peace lily spathiphyllum

 - "Polka dot plant" (hypoestes sp.)

 - "ZZ plant" (Zamioculcas zamiifolia)

 You don't have to use live plants in a natural enclosure, you can always use fake plants and vines just with the natural bedding.
 Another option is to use live plants, just leave them potted.
 The natural enclosures look so much nicer, but they are a pain to clean.